 According to Ms. VanGheluwe, all of these buffing stations and blowers have been in place and operational since approximately 1950.
 There is not existing documentation showing when these machines were purchased.
 The buffing machines and cyclone dust collector appear to be that old.
-Buffing equipment at Norbrook Plating appears to have been installed prior to the effective date of the Michigan Air Pollution Control Rules, August 15, 1967, and therefore is not required to have a permit to install pursuant to Rule 201.
-I informed Ms. VanGheluwe that any new buffing processes or replacements to these buffing units would result in Norbrook Plating becoming subject to permitting requirements in Rule 201 unless the process meets an exemption.
-I explained that there is currently an exemption for buffing processes that requires installation of a fabric filter style dust collector for any buffing emissions ventilated outdoors.
+Buffing equipment at Norbrook Plating appears to be grandfathered.
+The exemption rule that would require non-permitted buffing operations to be controlled with a fabric filter was not promulgated until 1993.
+This equipment appears to be installed before the promulgation of the federal Clean Air Act.
+I informed Ms. VanGheluwe that any new buffing processes or replacements to these buffing units would result in Norbrook Plating becoming subject to the latest buffing/polishing regulations - which would require installation of a fabric filter style dust collector for any emissions ventilated outdoors.